VShopApp/docs/docs/Troubleshooting/Third_Party_login.md

-## "Login with Facebook, Google, Apple doesn't work"
+## Login with Facebook, Google, Apple doesn't work
 Unfortunately, we cannot offer a login with third-party services at the current time.
 This is technically not possible.
 Login via Facebook, Google and Apple account is therefore not possible.